 The Time of Performance for the LMDC grant to the NYC Fire Museum came to an end on December 31, 2014.
-LMDC approved two previously submitted NYC Fire Museum requests for reimbursement which are now circulating with payment expected in August.
-NYC Fire Museum staff submitted the Museum's final request for reimbursement, in the amount of \$6,883 which is currently under review.
+During the 3rdQuarter of 2015, three previously submitted requests for reimbursement were approved and paid for a combined total of \$43,067.
+Additionally, an eighth and final request for reimbursement was submitted on August 10thin the amount of \$628.
+This was reviewed, approved and paid on October 1st, 2015.
+Over the course of this program, the NYC Fire Museum successfully scanned and catalogued in excess of their originally targeted amount of items and materials contained within the NYC Fire Museum's collection are now more clearly identified and their significance better understood as a result of this project.
+The terms of this agreement have been successfully achieved and this grant is now being moved to inactive status.

-The NYC Fire Museum staff successfully scanned and catalogued in excess of the originally targeted 6,300 items.
-Documents, photographs and other artifacts contained within the NYC Fire Museum's collection are now more clearly identified and their significance better understood as a result of this project.
+Other Funding Sources Budgeted - Detail No Other Match Funding Sources Found

-Grantee Activity Number: CCE-1101-HMH
+Other Funding Sources No Other Funding Sources Found Total Other Funding Sources

-Activity Title: Hamilton Madison House
+CCE-1101-HMH Hamilton Madison House